FME Version

 - Workspace Issues:

 - Workspace Complexity: Multiple blocking transformers (Group By) can cause extreme memory use.
-You might need to increase your resources or redesign your workspace, if possible.
+If possible, you might need to increase your resources or redesign your workspace.

-- Debugging Options: Remember to turn off feature caching or other debugging tools like Inspector or Logger transformers.
+- Debugging Options: Turn off feature caching or other debugging tools like Inspector or Logger transformers.

-Note: By using the AttributeKeeper transformer to only keep attributes that are needed during the workflow or for the output, performance is drastically improved.
+Note: Using the AttributeKeeper transformer to keep only attributes needed during the workflow or for the output drastically improves performance.

 If you consistently see the Optimizing Memory Usage for the same FME workspace, then share the workspace and data with us (Safe Support), and we can try and fix the problem.